-77. Strategic outcome 3 centres on the development of cost-effective and sustainable ways to prevent chronic malnutrition and support the long-term reduction of malnutrition cases and progressive handover.
+78. Strategic outcome 3 centres on the development of cost-effective and sustainable ways to prevent chronic malnutrition and support the long-term reduction of malnutrition cases and progressive handover.
 WFP will adopt an approach involving three components: nutrition-specific interventions including direct transfers, social and behaviour change communication (SBCC) and support for fortification; support for nutrition-sensitive WFP and government interventions; and institutional capacity building.
 A Fill the Nutrient Gap study will help to identify causal linkages and inform the implementation of strategic outcome 3 and other elements of the CSP portfolio.
-Strategic outcome 3 is aligned to the following
+Strategic outcome 3 is aligned to the following UNSDCF strategic outcome: "By 2024, women, children, adolescents and young people have more equitable access to quality basic social services, taking into account age and gender specific needs, including in humanitarian context."

-47 The development of locally produced fortified commodities is the subject of a separate activity under strategic outcome.
+52 The development of locally produced fortified commodities is the subject of a separate activity under strategic outcome.